 In addition, having more cells allows many, many areas to be treated at once.
-For example, we can place one to two million mesenchymal stem cells in platelet rich plasma and treat many tendons with pain.
-At that dose, we’re still at much higher levels of stem cells than same-day, bone marrow concentrate.
+For example, we can place one to two million mesenchymal cells in platelet-rich plasma and treat many tendons with pain.
+At that dose, we’re still at much higher levels of healing cells than same-day, bone marrow concentrate.
 We can also treat multiple joints at once.
-So if a patient comes to us with 6–7 areas to treat that need stem cells, the Caymans is a good option.
+So if a patient comes to us with 6–7 areas to treat that need cells, the Caymans is a good option.

 Finally, we can deploy specific conditioning protocols in culture to tailor cells to a specific therapy.
 For example, using culture conditions that mimic the harsh conditions in a degenerative disc or adding in adjuvants to push stem cells toward cartilage.
 In summary, the cells can be customized for a specific clinical purpose.